The Walking Dead Running [

 Criminal Minds ...

-] - usually airs on Friday on
+] - usually airs on Sunday on NBC

 Better Call Saul Running [